 We believe our performance and future success depend on a number of factors that present significant opportunities for us.
-For a discussion of risk factors that have been identified by the Company refer to the 2017 AIF and the 2017 Annual MD&A and are available through the SEDAR website at www.sedar.com.
+For a discussion of risk factors that have been identified by Stelco refer to the 2017 AIF and 2017 Annual MD&A and are available through the SEDAR website at www.sedar.com.